-1. From Logan Pass, dayhike north out-and-back (as far as you feel like going) on the Highline Trail (lead photo at top of story), which is entirely above treeline, with spectacular views of the mountains.
+1. From Logan Pass, dayhike north out-and-back as far as you feel like going on the Highline Trail (lead photo at top of story), which is entirely above treeline, with spectacular views of the mountains.
 I’ve seen mountain goats and bighorn sheep on this trail, and just missed a close encounter with a grizzly bear (but that’s very rare).
 Also from Logan Pass, it’s an easy, 2.7-mile round-trip hike to Hidden Lake Overlook, another alpine trail with wildflowers and killer views.

 2. Although at 9.2 miles round-trip it’s a little longer than you might be looking for, the hike to Piegan Pass from Siyeh Bend gives views of the Garden Wall that are breathtaking.
 It’s also a moderate 1,850 feet of elevation gain and loss out and back.
 Siyeh Bend is just a couple miles east of Logan Pass on the Going-to-the-Sun Road and served by the park’s free shuttle bus.

-3. From Many Glacier on the park’s east side, Iceberg Lake is a popular, 9.6-mile round-trip hike to the lake, which is tucked in at the base of sheer cliffs rising hundreds of feet.
+3. From Many Glacier on the park’s east side, Iceberg Lake is a popular, 9.7-mile round-trip hike to the lake, which sits at the base of sheer cliffs rising hundreds of feet.
 This hike’s easier than Piegan Pass, going up less than 1,300 feet, and feels gentle because the uphill is spread over that distance.
 Grizzly sightings are fairly common in this area (I’ve seen them twice, from a distance), and the park sometimes closes the trail to hikers if there’s a concern about bear contact.

 Glacier’s trails are very well constructed at a moderate grade, not very steep, so you may find these hikes seem relatively easy for the distance involved.
-There’s a free park shuttle bus on Going-to-the-Sun Road only.
+The park’s free shuttle bus on Going-to-the-Sun Road stops at all trailheads.
 Expect a lot of traffic and very slow going on that road most days in July or August, so start early in the morning to beat most of the traffic—and to have a better chance of seeing wildlife either from your car or on the trail.

 I hope that’s helpful.
 Let me know if you have other questions.